Mike Cooper (musician): Early life

 Mike Cooper was born in Reading, Berkshire.
 After spending several years as a child in Australia, he returned to England.
 He started playing guitar after leaving school aged 16, and became involved in local skiffle groups.
 Having spent time at local jazz clubs, in 1961 he saw Sonny Terry and Brownie McGhee play with Terry Lightfoot, and harmonica player James Cotton playing with Chris Barber's band at the Beaulieu Jazz Festival.
 Inspired by Alexis Korner, he formed an R&B band, the Blues Committee, in which he was the lead singer.
 The band supported visiting blues musicians including John Lee Hooker, Jimmy Reed, and Sonny Boy Williamson.
 With changes in line-up, from 1964 the Blues Committee diversified into modern jazz as well as R&B.

-Cooper also played as a solo act in folk clubs around Reading, performing country blues and folk music, and reportedly turned down the opportunity to join The Rolling Stones as a guitarist.
-After meeting such musicians as Martin Carthy, Leon Rosselson and Don Partridge, he began playing in London clubs, and appeared briefly as a guitar player in the 1963 film That Kind of Girl.
+Cooper also played as a solo act in folk clubs around Reading, performing country blues and folk music, After meeting such musicians as Martin Carthy, Leon Rosselson and Don Partridge, he began playing in London clubs, and appeared briefly as a guitar player in the 1963 film That Kind of Girl.
 He bought a 1932 National resophonic guitar, and learned to play Blind Boy Fuller's repertoire of songs, gradually acquiring his own style and learning to play lap steel guitar with a miniature whiskey bottle.